apache/predictionio/examples/src/main/java/recommendations/tutorial4-multialgo.md

   }
 ]
 ```
-This json contains three algorithm parameters.
-The first two correspond to the feature-based algorithm, and the third corresponds to the collaborative filtering algorithm.
-The first allows all 5 ratings, and the second allows only ratings higher than or equals to 4.
-This gives a bit more weight on the high-rating features.
-Once [all parameter files are specified](tutorial4/jsons/), we can start the training phase and start the API server:
+This JSON contains three algorithm parameters.
+The first two correspond to the
+feature-based algorithm, and the third corresponds to the collaborative
+filtering algorithm.
+The first allows all 5 ratings, and the second allows only
+ratings higher than or equals to 4.
+This gives a bit more weight on the
+high-rating features.
+Once [all parameter files are
+specified](tutorial4/jsons/), we can start the training phase and start the API
+server:

 ```
+$ cd $PIO_HOME/examples
-$ bin/run-train \
+$ ../bin/run-train \
   --engineId io.prediction.engines.java.recommendations.tutorial4.EngineFactory \
   --engineVersion 0.8.0-SNAPSHOT  \
---jsonBasePath engines/src/main/java/recommendations/tutorial4/jsons/
+  --jsonBasePath src/main/java/recommendations/tutorial4/jsons/

+...
+2014-08-05 15:41:58,479 INFO  SparkContext - Job finished: collect at DebugWorkflow.scala:569, took 4.168001 s
-14/07/28 21:55:35 INFO APIDebugWorkflow$: Run information saved with ID: xxxxxxxxxxxx
+2014-08-05 15:41:58,479 INFO  APIDebugWorkflow$ - Metrics is null.
+Stop here 2014-08-05 15:41:59,447 INFO  APIDebugWorkflow$ - Run information saved with ID: 41205x9wSo20Fsxm4Ic8BQ

-$ bin/run-server --runId xxxxxxxxxxxx
+$ ../bin/run-server --runId 41205x9wSo20Fsxm4Ic8BQ
 ```

 By default, the server starts on port 8000.
-Open it with your browser and you will see all the meta information about this engine instance.
+Open it with your browser and you
+will see all the meta information about this engine instance.

 You can submit various queries to the server and see what you get.